FirstClassTree/TimeL-E/README_ENRICHED_INTEGRATION.md

 ```

 ### **Regenerating Enriched Data**
-1. Update `DEPARTMENT_ID` in `backend/product_enricher.py` for different departments
-2. Run the enricher script: `python product_enricher.py`
+1. Run the enricher script: `python product_enricher.py`
-3. Copy the output CSV to `db_service/data/`
-4. Restart the db-service or run the populate script manually
+2. Restart the db-service or run the populate script manually

-## 📈 Performance
+## Performance

 ### **Query Performance**
 - Enriched data is joined using LEFT JOIN (no impact on non-enriched products)